Updated 4 April 2014

 Remember - safety is your responsibility!
 Always check the latest information about facilities and conditions with DOC before you set out.
-Report hazards to DOC Hotline 0800 362 468.
+Report hazards to the DOC hotline, 0800 DOC HOT (0800 362 468).

 There are alerts and important notices for the following West Coast tracks and huts: